finos/datahelix/schemas/src/test/resources/test-profiles/README.md

 1. `profile-test-simple-regex-errors.json` - _invalid_\
     prove that numbers and dates are not allowed as a regex value

-1. `profile-test-simple-temporals.json` - _valid_\
+1. `profile-test-simple-datetimes.json` - _valid_\
-    proves that valid temporal constraints are allowed
+    proves that valid datetime constraints are allowed

-1. `profile-test-simple-temporals-errors.json` - _invalid_\
+1. `profile-test-simple-datetimes-errors.json` - _invalid_\
-    proves that invalid temporal constraints are not allowed
+    proves that invalid datetime constraints are not allowed